Roda Corfu: Resort and Beach

 It is the seaport of Gastouri since most properties here belong mainly to residents of this mountainous village.

-The Kaiser’s Bridge was connecting the pier with a small road up to the Achillion Palace and was built by the last private owner of Achilleion, the German royal family in the early 20th century, blown up, again by the Germans during the German occupation for their military vehicles to pass underneath!!
+The Kaiser’s Bridge connected the pier with a small road up to the Achillion Palace and was built by the last private owner of Achilleion, the German royal family, in the early 20th century. blown up, again by the Germans during the German occupation, for their military vehicles to pass underneath!!

-Perama is a popular seaside tourist resort for many decades, especially during the 80s and 90s, today the area still has many hotels and accommodation, is surrounded by olive groves, and boasts several beautiful pebble beaches.
+Perama has been a popular seaside tourist resort for many decades, especially during the 80s and 90s.
+Today, the area still has many hotels and accommodations, is surrounded by olive groves, and boasts several beautiful pebble beaches.

-It has the privilege of the best possible view of Mouse Island and the monastery of Vlaherna also some restaurants and bars at the beginning of the bridge to Kanoni are the best places to watch plane landings and take-offs to and from Corfu Airport.
+It has the privilege of the best possible view of Mouse Island and the monastery of Vlaherna, as well as some restaurants and bars at the beginning of the bridge to Kanoni are the best places to watch plane landings and take-offs to and from Corfu Airport.

 Bridge between Perama and Kanoni